 In this example we purchase butter by the pound and calculate a 95% yield.

 Think about how much butter is left on the paper, cutting board, utensils, etc.!
 You can lose 5%.

-Use the same values in Usage unit and Per .
+Use the same values in There Are and Per fields.

 Enter the Yield % that is right for your item (here we've used 95% meaning there's a 5% shrinkage).